alex14fr/wgsig/README.md

 ### Requirements

 Client and server programs are written in C99, use POSIX interface with endian(3)/byteorder(3) BSD extensions in <endian.h>, with no other dependencies.
+Optional support for encrypted payloads require either Linux getrandom(2) or BSD arc4random(3).

 Hardware and bandwidth requirements are very small: on an `x86_64` musl Linux host, for a statically-linked, fully stripped, -O2 compiled sizes are